 Portland visitors of a certain age no doubt remember the popular 1990s computer game “Oregon Trail.”
 It’s only slightly oversimplifying matters to say that Oregon City was the ultimate destination for thousands of pioneers who made the arduous journey along the trail.

 Located at a strategic Willamette River cascade less than 30 miles south of present-day downtown Portland, this was the first incorporated city west of the Rockies, and one of (if not the) most important economic engines in Oregon Territory, of which it was briefly the capital.
-Today, Oregon City is a charming, tidy hub with a well-preserved, walkable downtown.
+The boom times of course didn’t last, but Oregon City today is a charming, tidy hub with a well-preserved, walkable downtown.